MrDrHax/Learning-to-code-in-Python/docs/index.md

 ## Finally, runing the game

-Clone the repository to your hard drive (clicking the dowload code tab on https://github.com/MrDrHax/Learning-to-code-in-Python and dowloading as .zip)
+Clone the repository to your hard drive (clicking the dowload code tab on [my repository](https://github.com/MrDrHax/Learning-to-code-in-Python) and dowloading as .zip)

 Unzip the folder